-Amazon trademarks, products or references to Amazon products or services are prohibited in Stores.
+Amazon logos, and references to Amazon products and services are prohibited in Stores.
 This includes:

-- Amazon logos and UI elements such as Add To Cart buttons or elements that mimic these.
+- Amazon user interface elements such as Add to Cart buttons or elements that mimic these.

-- Static copy cannot include dynamic customer ratings, sales ranking, prices, and savings at Amazon unless dynamically linked from the detail page.
+- Dynamic customer ratings, sales ranking, prices, and savings at Amazon unless dynamically linked from the detail page.